-The authors would like to thank Dr. A.V.R.
-Kesava Rao, Scientist, ICRISAT for providing soil moisture data of the BL3, ICRISAT watershed, and to Mr. Ch Srinivas Rao for his help in data collection at the Velchal watershed.
-The authors are grateful to the watershed community of the Velchal village for participating in the bio-fuel project and for their support.
-The authors are also grateful to the funding agency, National Oilseeds and Vegetable Oils Development, Government of India, for providing development funds for the Jatropha plantation in the Velchal watershed.
+The authors would like to thank Dr A.V.R.
+Kesava Rao, Scientist, ICRISAT for providing soil moisture data of the BL3, ICRISAT watershed, and Mr Ch Srinivas Rao for his help in data collection at the Velchal watershed.
+The authors are grateful to the watershed community of the Velchal village for participating in the biofuel project and for their support.
+The authors are also grateful to the funding agency, National Oilseeds and Vegetable Oils Development Board, Government of India, for providing development funds for the Jatropha plantation in the Velchal watershed.
+We are grateful to two anonymous reviewers who provided constructive comments and important suggestions, which greatly helped us to improve our manuscript.